 So let’s get back to the laver.
 The Laver was placed right between the tent of meeting and the altar.

 Then the Lord said to Moses,

-There is something so sacred about a marriage.
-HaShem has used the symbol of marriage throughout His word.
+There is something so sacred about marriage.
+HaShem has used the symbol of marriage throughout His Word.
 Our Father makes two flesh one.

 Yes, the bronze mirrors of our inner man.
 Becoming transparent causes others to see a person’s true colors and Job’s trials are not hidden under a heap of ash.
 True healing begins.
 Look in the mirror today for the first time.
 Not for an unruly eyebrow but for a heart check.
 I dare you!
-You can dress it up and you can add your designer wear, cowboy boots, crew cut or bob hair do’s, but what about the inside?
+We can dress it up, and we can add our designer wear, cowboy boots, crew cut or bob hair do’s, but what about the inside?

 How do we wash in the laver?

 (Hebrew 4:12 NIV) “For the Word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.”

 (John 17:17 NIV) “Sanctify them by the truth; Your word is truth.”